 Implementing and Enforcing Your No-Smoking Policy

-Once your no-smoking policy is in place, it’s important to address this policy with tenants both during the screening process and those currently renting from you.
+Once your no-smoking policy is in place, it’s important to address it with tenants during the screening process and with those currently renting from you.

 Once the policy is in place, Hillsboro property managers must consistently enforce it for all tenants.
 This means promptly addressing violations and consistently applying any penalties outlined in the lease agreement.
 It’s also a good idea to occasionally remind tenants of the policy through newsletters or email reminders.